 The Foundation adopted the recognition requirements for uncertain income tax positions as required by generally accepted accounting principles, with no cumulative effect adjustment required.
 Income tax benefits are recognized for income tax positions taken or expected to be taken in a tax return, only when it is determined that the income tax position will more-like-than-not be sustained upon examination by taxing authorities.
 The Foundation has analyzed tax positions taken for filing with the Internal Revenue Service and all state jurisdictions where it operates.
 The Foundation believes that income tax filing positions will be sustained upon examination and does not anticipate any adjustments that would result in a material adverse effect on the Foundation's financial condition, results of operations and cash flows.
-Accordingly, the Foundation has not recorded any reserves, or related accruals for interest and penalties for uncertain income tax positions at September 30, 2022.
+Accordingly, the Foundation has not recorded any reserves, or related accruals for interest and penalties for uncertain income tax positions at September 30, 2023.

 The Foundation is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-For Federal income tax purposes, the tax returns remain open for possible examination for a period of three years after the respective filing deadlines of those returns.
+The Foundation believes it is no longer subject to income tax examinations for years prior to 2015.